 I have an old paperback cookbook that has recipes for the foods you typically order in a Chinese restaurant.
 It separates the recipes in order of difficulty and tells you what you can substitute for the Chinese ingredients and also what you would you need to go buy at a Chinese grocery store.
-We have made a number of recipes from the book and they turn out quite close to how they should taste.
-Unfortunately since I'm not at home at the moment I will have to post the name of the book and author later today.

 Well, if you checked out the calorie count in most Chinese restaurant dishes, you wouldn't worry so much.

 I make many of my own versions of Chinese foods simply because I have a friend that works as a Restaurant Food Inspector and she highly recommends NOT going to any Chinese restaurant in our county!
 My family seems to like all the things I make just as well or better than most of the Chinese restaurants anyway.

 There is a Stir Fry mix you can buy in some grocery stores (including Publix & Walmart).
 It is a powder mix that is sold under the name of "Produce Partners"; I use this package and add a little of my own touches...I add Soy Sauce and a bit of Splenda.
 When I make the Stir Fry, I typically use only the veggies my family will eat: i.e. green & red peppers, fresh mushrooms, onions, Pork, Chicken and Beef strips and 2 or 3 of these seasoning packets.
 I usually serve this over Brown Rice or even a Rice-A-Roni blend.
 There are usually no leftovers on Stir Fry night!